Who We Are

 United Way fights for the health, education, and financial stability of every person in every community.

-United Way of Lebanon County focuses on those three “Building Block” areas: health, education, and financial stability, in addition to the basic needs and safety net services necessary for a good life.
+United Way of Lebanon County focuses on the health, education, and financial stability of every person in our communities.
 Our small team of Lebanon County natives is augmented by a strong Board of Directors, active community volunteers, and a variety of committees and partnerships.

 We work collaboratively with corporate partners, service agencies, and other local organizations to ensure that resources (knowledge and capital) are appropriately aligned to address the needs in our community.
 We believe that bringing together individuals with diverse backgrounds and perspectives allows us to collectively and more effectively address the issues that face Lebanon County.